-Tenders for the work included in the following Tender Document shall be written on the attached Form of Tender.
-The Price Schedule must be fully priced, extended and totalled throughout in black ink and returned under sealed cover to the to arrive not later than Noon on endorsed on the outside "Tender for the Annual Testing of Sterilizers."

-Tenders to remain open for acceptance for a period of 60 days from the above date.

-NHS Trust reserves the right to decline the lowest or any Tender and no expense in submitting a tender will be reimbursed.
+a de se feu the coord, is elected in the fellocois a Tendeu De written on the attached Form of Tender.
+The Price Scl priced, extended and totalled throughout in black ink a sealed cover to the nedule must be fully to arrive not later than Noon on outside "Tender for the Annual Testing of Sterilizers." endorsed on the Tenders to remain open for acceptance for a period of above date. f 60 days from the NHS Trust reserves the right to deany Tender and no expense in submitting a tender will